ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 * Storage: 2,000 Mbps
 * Network: 2,000 Mbps

 However, before you make any change to the storage/networking bandwidth ratio, be sure to evaluate your instance's network bandwidth requirements.
 Make sure the new bandwidth allocation will not have negative effects on your instance’s network performance.
-For more information, see [Allocating instance bandwidth for networking](/docs/vpc?topic=vpc-vsi-network-bandwidth).

 Extending the example for multiple volumes, the bandwidth looks like this: